apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 3.2 to 3.3

+  - Since Spark 3.3, `DayTimeIntervalType` in Spark SQL is mapped to Arrow's `Duration` type in `ArrowWriter` and `ArrowColumnVector` developer APIs.
+Previously, `DayTimeIntervalType` was mapped to Arrow's `Interval` type which does not match with the types of other languages Spark SQL maps.
+For example, `DayTimeIntervalType` is mapped to `java.time.Duration` in Java.

   - Since Spark 3.3, the functions `lpad` and `rpad` have been overloaded to support byte sequences.
 When the first argument is a byte sequence, the optional padding pattern must also be a byte sequence and the result is a BINARY value.
 The default padding pattern in this case is the zero byte.

   - Since Spark 3.3, Spark turns a non-nullable schema into nullable for API `DataFrameReader.schema(schema: StructType).json(jsonDataset: Dataset[String])` and `DataFrameReader.schema(schema: StructType).csv(csvDataset: Dataset[String])` when the schema is specified by the user and contains non-nullable fields.